|

 So there's this theater Professor working in the University of Wisconsin-Stout.
 He puts a fan poster from the long since cancelled TV series, FIREFLY on his wall.
-The University cops take it down.
-It threatens people's lives, they say.
-It is not Free Speech, they say.
-Then they threatened the Professor with criminal charges if he ever put the poster up again.
+On September 16, 2011, the University cops, under Stout Chief of Police Lisa A. Walter, took it down.
+It threatens people's lives, she said.
+It is not Free Speech, she said.
+Then Lisa threatened the Professor's life and career with criminal charges if he ever put the poster up again.

 Oh, and keep in mind: This is a fan poster for a cancelled TV show, right?